rudyrooman/Startlists-Qualification-Heats/README.md

 Usage:
 Update entries.xlsx
 Run the script
-Output: starlists.xlsx
+Output: startlists.xlsx

-For sharing to clubs compile with Pyinstaller.
+For organisers: compile to *.exe with Pyinstaller.